mkhairi/rails-tabler-starter/README.md

 </p>
 <p align="center">
-Kickstart your Rails app with Tabler.
-A premium and open source dashboard template with a responsive and high-quality UI.
+Kickstart your Rails app a premium and open source dashboard template with a responsive and high-quality UI.
 </p>

 <p align="center">